China's Hainan province to offer more than 30,000 jobs this year

 The campaign also offers 470 positions specifically for “international talent”, mainly in fields such as foreign language teaching, aviation, and hotel management.

-Beijing in recent weeks have emphasised its intent to stabilise employment as the country recovers from nearly two months of paralysis in fighting a coronavirus epidemic that has infected more than 80,000 and killed more than 3,300 in the mainland.
+Beijing in recent weeks have emphasized its intent to stabilize employment as the country recovers from nearly two months of paralysis in fighting a coronavirus epidemic that has infected more than 80,000 and killed more than 3,300 in the mainland.